 These are the criteria that SME need to fulfil in order to get the grant;

-- Has been in operation for at least one (1) year;
+- The SME/Coop has been in operation for at least six (6) months; and

 Let me make it simple for you.
 Refer to the steps below;

 - Choose any TSP & product from the list mentioned earlier, maximum of 3 TSPs.

 - Reach out to the TSP and close the deal.
 Make sure they know you want it done under the Grant programme.